 Australian College of Dramatic Arts Statement of Commitment

 ACDA is committed to child safety and have zero tolerance of child abuse.
 We support and respect all our students, as well as our trainers, staff, industry guests and volunteers.
-We promote diversity and tolerance at ACDA and promote the cultural safety, participation and empowerment of Aboriginal students, students from culturally and/or linguistically diverse backgrounds as well as students with a disability.
-ACDA is committed to preventing child abuse and identifying risks early, and removing and reducing these risks.
+We promote diversity and tolerance at ACDA and promote the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander students, students from culturally and/or linguistically diverse backgrounds as well as students with a disability.
+ACDA is committed to preventing child abuse and identifying risks early and removing and reducing these risks.
 All allegations and safety concerns will be treated very seriously and respond to them with commitment and privacy.
 We have a legal and moral obligation to contact authorities when we are worried about student safety.